steveyttt/myDocker/swarm/README.md

 #### Info
 * swarm mode needs enabling on docker hosts before you can use it
 * clusters are made up of managers and workers
 * MANAGERS are CAs which assign certs for node to node encryption & also keep a local database leveraging RAFT.
-They assign worker to worker nodes.
+They assign work to worker nodes.
 * The RAFT database is replicated across all managers
-* Goosip is used to replicate information between nodes
+* Gossip protocol is used to replicate information between nodes
-* WORKERS host containers
+* WORKERS host containers (But managers can too)
 * All inter-host communication is encrypted
-* MANAGERS can be workers (To host containers)
 * MANAGERS can be demoted to workers
-* WORKERS can be demoted to managers
+* WORKERS can be promoted to managers
 * ```docker service``` replaces ```docker run``` in swarm mode
 * Heirachy in a swarm cluster is ```Services >>> Replicas (tasks) >>> container```
 * Managers perform the following steps when ```docker service create``` is issued